top of page

 How Spread automates accruals in Xero

-Spread was built inside Profit Cash Growth, an accounting firm that does management accounts for clients between £1 million and £20 million in revenue.
-Before Spread, people in the team were doing things in spreadsheets, some doing things directly in Xero, and it made the work hard to move around and less dynamic.
-Spread was created to fix that — and it's now available to any Xero practice or finance team.
+Spread was built inside Profit Cash Growth, an accounting firm that produces management accounts for clients between £1 million and £20 million in revenue.
+Before Spread, the team was maintaining parallel spreadsheets outside Xero, making the work hard to delegate and inconsistent across team members.
+Spread was created to fix that and is now available to any Xero practice or finance team.

-Step 1: Spread reads your Xero invoices and attachments
+Step 1: Spread reads your invoices and attachments

 When a bill arrives in Xero, Spread reads both the line item descriptions and the PDF attachments.
-If a quarterly rent invoice says "January to March" in the attachment — even if the description in Xero is blank — Spread detects the date range and flags it for adjustment.
+If a quarterly rent invoice says "January to March" in the attachment — even if the Xero description is blank, Spread detects the date range and flags it for adjustment.
+No manual reading required.

 Step 2: Spread suggests the correct journals

 Spread uses a confidence system.
-Transactions where it's highly confident are marked as Ready and can be posted automatically.
-Transactions where it's less certain are flagged for review.
-You can start with full manual review and turn on automation once you're comfortable.
+High-confidence transactions are marked as Ready and can be posted automatically.
+Lower-confidence ones are flagged for review.
+Most practices start with full manual review, then turn on automation as they build confidence in how Spread handles their specific clients.

-As one firm put it after seeing the demo: "Some people have been able to get a fairly junior member of staff using Spread — something their senior accountant might have done previously is now being able to be done by a bookkeeper, because it's essentially suggesting everything to you.
+As one firm put it: "Some people have been able to get a fairly junior member of staff using Spread — something their senior accountant might have done previously is now being done by a bookkeeper, because it's essentially suggesting everything to you.
 You're just reviewing it."

 Step 4: Spread catches missing bills at month-end

-The Recurring Bills area is where Spread handles the accruals you can't see coming.
-You tell Spread which suppliers bill you regularly and at what frequency.
-If a quarterly electricity bill hasn't arrived by month-end, Spread suggests the monthly accrual automatically.
+The Recurring Bills area handles the accruals you can't see coming.
+You configure which suppliers bill you regularly and at what frequency.
+If a quarterly electricity bill hasn't arrived by month-end, Spread suggests the monthly accrual automatically, by supplier, at the right amount.
 When the invoice eventually lands, Spread suggests the reversal.
+One click.

 What changes when accruals are automated